Mamerto Adan is an engineer by profession, but a writer by night. He loves toys and knives. He also has a martial arts background.

 "We were led into a room in the inner part of the house.
 On a table covered with black cloth were a skull and crossbones from a human skeleton.
 Lying beside the skull and crossbones were the following paraphernalia: a new long-bladed weapon, an old revolver, a small knife with a sharp edge, a new pen, a copy of the Katipunan "Primer", a sheet of paper on which were written blood-colored characters.
 On both sides of the table were Katipuneros blindfolded with black cloth.
 On the wall behind the skull was a rectangular banner of black cloth on which was the same motif of human skull and crossbones.
 Above the banner were three letters K's arranged as a tripod; all were in white paint."

-It’s worth noting these facts when Llanera’s flag was mentioned, because this was his basis for his war banner.
+It’s worth noting these facts when Llanera’s flag was mentioned because this was the basis for his war banner.

 The Symbolism of Llanera’s Flag